jeff-flower/Majrix/README.md

 We've chosen to use [Marginalia](https://github.com/gdeer81/marginalia) to document our code.
 Documentation is located in the 'docs' folder.
 For instructions on how to format comments so the documentation is generated correctly, see [here](gdeer81.github.io/marginalia/).

-To generate documentation, from the project root run `lein marg`
+To generate documentation, from the project root run `lein marg` This will produce a file named uberdoc.html in the docs folder.

+### Testing

+### Compojure